IMJLA/Export-Permission/docs/en-US/Export-Permission.ps1.md

 ## PARAMETERS

 ### -ExcludeAccount
-Regular expressions that will identify Users or Groups you do not want included in the Html report
+Regular expressions matching names of Users or Groups to exclude from the HTML report

 ```yaml
 Type: System.String[]